What You Should Know About the Contractor Purchasing System Review

 What is a CPSR?

-A contractor purchasing system review (CPSR) is performed by the Defense Contract Management Agency (DCMA) to evaluate the efficiency and effectiveness with which a contractor spends government funds and complies with government policy when subcontracting.
-In short, a CPSR is a review of a contractor purchasing system.
-Before we learn a little more about the review itself, let’s back up and level-set on what exactly a purchasing system is.
+A contractor purchasing system review, or CPSR for short, is performed by the Defense Contract Management Agency (DCMA) to evaluate the efficiency and effectiveness with which a contractor spends government funds and complies with government policy when subcontracting.

-What is an Approved Purchasing System?
+What is an approved purchasing system?

 “System” is not interchangeable with “software” or “technology”—it’s not something you purchase off the shelf and install.
 A contractor’s purchasing system is an amalgamation of people, processes, and tools that must work together to achieve the goal of spending taxpayer dollars wisely.
-So, an approved purchasing system is one that has passed a CPSR, meaning it is designed to ensure that purchases are made at fair and reasonable prices and in compliance with the applicable contract terms, regulations, and public laws.

-When and Why is a CPSR Performed?
+When and why is a CPSR performed?

 Contractors cannot initiate a CPSR on their own.
 Rather, once a contractor’s sales to the government—excluding competitively awarded firm-fixed-price and fixed-price with economic price adjustment contracts and sales of commercial items pursuant to FAR Part 12—are expected to exceed $50 million in the next 12 months, the ACO is required by regulation to conduct a risk assessment.
-The ACO will review the contractor’s past performance and the volume, dollar value, and complexity of their purchasing to determine if the risk of ineffective or inefficient purchasing justifies the costs and effort required to perform a CPSR.
-Though the ACO is solely responsible for initiating a CPSR, it is possible other government organizations can determine the risk justifies the effort and ask the ACO to schedule a CPSR.

 All CPSRs, except a follow-up review, are predicated on a risk assessment.
 Take the time to understand what the reviewers will be looking for in your purchasing system.
 Even if the CPSR is to be conducted by an organization other than DCMA, it is worthwhile to carefully review the DCMA CPSR Policies and Procedure Checklist.
-There are 24 DFARS criteria to be addressed and at least 65 items on the DCMA checklist.
-The DCMA materials are quite comprehensive and a good resource even if another organization will conduct your review.

 CPSR References: